scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    :scale: 50%
    :figclass: htb

-   PPM (A) and SPM (B) maps computed with JDE and GLM, respectively.
+   A) PPM and B) SPM maps computed with JDE and GLM, respectively.
 Scale is logarithmic. :label:`spmvsppm`

 In Fig. :ref:`pyhrfbold` we present the inputs and the outputs of PyHRF for the